FrahOrru/HS-M3-2Y/README.md

 10 - Render image grids of some data. (your projects, tweets, products)

-    the stucture of the is done with grid and the images when uploaded with flex
+    the stucture of the page is done with grid and the images when uploaded with flex

 10 - Form to be able to create new content or to for example send emails